nfc-rfid-reader-sdk/ufr-chrome_extension-examples/README.md

+# UFR Chrome Extension

+Collection of cross-platform source code examples for using uFR NFC reader series with Chrome Browser Extensions.
+This allows you to have direct communication with uFR Shell.

+## Getting Started

 1. Open Google Chrome and navigate to chrome://extensions/
 2. Turn on developer mode.
 3. Click on LOAD UNPACKED and select folder 'Extension'.